Introduction: Becoming a Friendly & Fair Teacher

 - You always have a choice.

-- If we can do it together, we don’t do it alone.
+- If we can do it together, we do not do it alone.

 - You know what you need to learn and what you can do with it.